Beer Tinted Spectacles is about beer stories. And in a way, it started when I was 13.

-I was 13.
-I wanted to be different, be independent.
-Only the select few who showed an aptitude (and interest) in languages got to study German with Mr Jeffers.
-(Unbelievably, those who didn’t got to swap to Spanish!
-I know!)
+At School, only the select few who showed an aptitude (and interest) in languages got to study German with Mr Jeffers.
 A formidable teacher intellectually, Mr Jeffers.
 When the school took a trip to St Petersburg, he learnt Russian specifically for the jaunt.
 When the Head of Physics had a heart attack, he took over as Head of Physics.
 He was a formidable pianist.
 He was a bit scary, and when he spoke German, this magnified threefold.
 But he won me over in the first lesson.

 Darf ich bitte ein bier bestellen? … ‘May I order a beer please.‘

-Say hello @daptweet or email@example.com.
-David is a member of The British Guild of Beer Writers www.beerguild.co.uk and a judge for the UK Beer Marketing Awards www.beermarketingawards.co.uk.
-He is also founder of brand building company The Crow Flies, helping brands (and not just beer brands) work out the direct route to long lasting success.
-More writing of a non beer-y or brand-y persuasion can be found at Morning Mister Magpie.
+I re-entered the real world ten years ago.
+Today I’m a member of The British Guild of Beer Writers www.beerguild.co.uk and a judge for the UK Beer and Cider Marketing Awards www.beermarketingawards.co.uk.
+I am founder of brand building company The Crow Flies, helping brands (and not just beer brands) build strong foundations for long-lasting success – you will see views on brands and beer here because I can’t help myself.
+Non beer writing is at Morning Mister Magpie.

-Beer Tinted Spectacles is © David Preston (daptweet) 2012-2016.
-Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to David Preston (daptweet) and Beer Tinted Spectacles with appropriate and specific direction to the original content.
+Beer Tinted Spectacles is © David Preston 2012-2023.
+Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is flattering but strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to David Preston and Beer Tinted Spectacles with a link to the original content.